Spyderisk/system-modeller-deployment/CONTRIBUTING.md

 The overall Spyderisk mission is to:

-> increase global trust in Information and Communication Technology (ICT) by establishing an international Open Community supporting the research, development, use and support of open, reliable, accessible and inclusive ICT risk assessment methods and tools.
+> understand the trustworthiness of socio-technical systems by establishing an
+> international Open Community supporting the research, development, use and
+> support of open, effective, and accessible risk assessment methods, knowledge
+> and tools.

 and you can read more about this in the [general Spyderisk description](https://github.com/Spyderisk/), which explains who we are and who Spyderisk is intended for.